From Greenways to Gamedays, Senior Living Is Sweeter in Athens, GA

 Live music also helped to put Athens on the map, and to this day, an exciting and eclectic live music scene has bars, clubs and performance venues rocking every night of the week.
 Jazz fans can walk in the footsteps of Duke Ellington, who played here, as well as see where globally recognized bands including R.E.M. and the B-52s got their starts.
 Catch early shows at The Foundry or Hendershots, and stay out late with local and nationally acclaimed acts at venues like The Georgia Theatre and 40 Watt Club.
 Be sure to grab a round at The World Famous, which was named one of Esquire Magazine’s “Best Bars in America.”

 As you can see, action-packed days and nights are just waiting to be enjoyed here in Athens, and no matter your own, unique likes and preferences, there’s no shortage of excellent options.
-TerraBella Epps Bridge sits within easy reach of all this and more, including nearby Bear Hollow Zoo, and many of our own, favorite, neighborhood spots for dining and recreation.
-A convenient, central location, familiar way of life, and appealing possibilities for fun and entertainment just add to the list of reasons why TerraBella Epps Bridge provides a perfect setting for living well and enjoying the signature “ATHventures” that are native to our hometown Athens.
+TerraBella Epps Bridge sits within easy reach of all this and more, including nearby Bear Hollow Zoo, and of course, no less than our most-visited neighborhood spots where dining and recreation can be enjoyed all the time.
+Our convenient, central location, familiar way of life, and appealing opportunities for entertainment and fun make up the complete list of justifications that make TerraBella Epps Bridge the most ideal setting for enjoying our place’s “ATHventures” that are native to our hometown Athens.